University of Copenhagen Faculty of Health and Medical Sciences

-The Faculty of Health and Medical Sciences (Det Sundhedsvidenskabelige Fakultet) at the University of Copenhagen houses 13 departments, 29 centres, five schools, four hospitals, and three libraries.
+The Faculty of Health and Medical Sciences (Det Sundhedsvidenskabelige Fakultet) at the University of Copenhagen houses 13 departments, 33 centres, five schools, four hospitals, and three libraries.

-The Faculty educates students in the areas of Human Health and Medical Sciences, Oral Health Sciences, Pharmaceutical Sciences, Veterinary Medicine and Animal Science, Global Health, and the origin and the diversity of Earth and humankind.
+The Faculty educates students in the areas of Human Health and Medical Sciences, Oral Health Sciences, Pharmaceutical Sciences, and Veterinary Medicine and Animal Science.

-In 2021, the Faculty has 8,000 students, including 920 international students, and 5,100 employees, including 3,200 researchers and 1,790 PhD students.

 Bente Merete Stallknecht has been the dean at the Faculty since 1 May 2022.

 History

 The Faculty of Health and Medical Sciences at the University of Copenhagen was established in its current form in 1992 from the merging of Københavns Tandlægehøjskole (The Dental School of Copenhagen) and Det Lægevidenskabelige Fakultet (The Medical Faculty).

 The School of Medical Sciences' history dates back to 1479, when the University of Copenhagen was founded.
 The University of Oslo Faculty of Medicine was founded in 1814 as a de facto Norwegian (partial) continuation of the medical faculty in Copenhagen, as a result of the Napoleonic Wars and the breakup of Denmark-Norway by the foreign powers.
 The medical faculty in Oslo therefore shared many of its traditions with the Copenhagen faculty.
 In 1842 the Faculty of Medicine and the Kirurgisk Akademi (Academy of Surgery) were merged to form the Faculty of Medical Science.

 An integration of the health education programs was discussed in the late 1970s, and a decade later, the Faculty of Medical Science and the School of Dentistry were merged to form the Faculty of Health Sciences.
 Buildings built during this time period include the Panum Building.
-As of January 2016, Panum is the Faculty of Health and Medical Sciences' largest building complex and houses six of the Faculty’s 13 departments.
+As of January 2016, Panum is the Faculty of Health and Medical Sciences' largest building complex and houses six of the Faculty's thirteen departments.

 In 2005, the Center for Health and Society (Danish: Center for Sundhed og Samfund, abbr.
 CSS) was opened in the former Copenhagen Municipal Hospital in central Copenhagen.
 As of January 2016, the CSS houses most of the Department of Public Health and the School of Global Health.

 The School of Oral Health Sciences operates under the Department of Odontology.
 Its history dates back the early 1890s, when Denmark's first school of dentistry was founded on Nygade.
 The school moved its location twice, first in 1894 to Stormgade where the facilities were shared with the Teachers College and a school museum, and in 1928 to Trommesalen.
 In 1941, the school moved to newly constructed facilities on Jagtvej and changed its name to the School of Dentistry (Tandlægehøjskolen).